 In addition, without proper data security industry 4.0 concepts such as Real-time Data Management and Machine Learning cannot be implemented successfully because industry stakeholders will not be able to share industry data with an authorized party.

 Data security is important because industry 4.0 depends on access to real-time data from a variety of sources.
-By ensuring that industry data is kept safe and secure, industry stakeholders can continue to use industry 4.0 technology to improve the industry as a whole.
+With cybersecurity practices in place, you can ensure that industry data is kept safe and secure, and industry stakeholders can continue to use industry 4.0 technology to improve the industry as a whole.

 Companies like Bosch Rexroth have taken part in the development of Industry 4.0 together with many partners from industry and research.
 Bosch Rexroth's contribution to this is, among other things, new functions for machine retrofits that allow machines to be used even more efficiently.